$0 District of Columbia Foster Care Quick-Start Checklist

 Washington DC's foster care system has a persistent mismatch: the children most in need of placement are often the hardest to find homes for.
 Youth with significant emotional, behavioral, or mental health challenges require more than a stable home — they need caregivers with specialized training and access to intensive clinical support.
 That is where therapeutic foster care comes in.

-If you have a background in mental health, education, social work, or nursing, DC's therapeutic and specialized foster care tracks offer a more targeted path that comes with higher board rates, closer clinical oversight, and a more defined support structure.
+DC's therapeutic and specialized foster care tracks offer a more targeted path with enhanced training, closer clinical oversight, and, depending on the agency and placement, possible difficulty-of-care supplements.

 What Is Therapeutic Foster Care?